 Our review leads us to recommend that each SO/AC/Subgroup consider adopting the following “best practices”, where applicable to their structure and purpose:

-Each AC/SO should publish newsletters or other communications that can help eligible non-members to understand the benefits and process of becoming a member.
+Each AC/SO/Subgroup should publish newsletters or other communications that can help eligible non-members to understand the benefits and process of becoming a member.

-Each AC/SO should maintain a publicly- accessible website/wiki pages to advertise their outreach events and opportunities
+Each AC/SO/Subgroup should maintain a publicly- accessible website/wiki pages to advertise their outreach events and opportunities

-Each AC/SO should consider creating a committee (of appropriate size) to manage outreach programs to attract additional eligible members, particularly from parts of their targeted community that may not be adequately participating.
+Each AC/SO/Subgroup should consider creating a committee (of appropriate size) to manage outreach programs to attract additional eligible members, particularly from parts of their targeted community that may not be adequately participating.

-Outreach objectives and potential activities should be mentioned in AC/SO bylaws, charter, or procedures
+Outreach objectives and potential activities should be mentioned in AC/SO/Subgroup bylaws, charter, or procedures

-Each AC/SO should have a strategy for outreach to parts of their targeted community that may not be significantly participating at the time.
+Each AC/SO/Subgroup should have a strategy for outreach to parts of their targeted community that may not be significantly participating at the time.

 Review and draft recommendations regarding Updates to SO/AC/Subgroup Policies and Procedures